 ABOUT THE PROPERTY

-An imposing stone cottage boarding the East Lyn River and surrounded by the natural beauty of Exmoor, this charming and well-maintained semi-detached character property is situated in the timeless and tranquil Brendon Valley.
+An attractive stone cottage boarding the East Lyn River and surrounded by the natural beauty of Exmoor, this charming and well-maintained semi-detached character property is situated in the timeless and tranquil Brendon Valley.

 During the present owner's tenure, the home has had extensive renovations, including a new roof, double-glazed windows with sashes, and interior remodelling and decorating.